-Filed by the Registrant [X]

-Filed by a Party other than the Registrant [ ]

-Check the e appropriate box:

-[ ] Preliminary Proxy Statement

-[ ] Confidential, for Use of the Commission (as permitted by Rule $14a-6\left(e\right)\left(2\right)\right)$

-[X] Definitive Proxy Statement

-[ ] Definitive Additional Materials

-[ ] Soliciting Material Pursuant toss.
+Filed by the Registrant [X] Filed by a Party other than the Registrant [] Check th e appropriate box: [] Preliminary Proxy Statement [] Confidential, for Use of the Commission (as permitted by Rule $14a-6(e)(2)$) [X] Definitive Proxy Statement [] Definitive Additional Materials [] Soliciting Material Pursuant toss.
 240.14a-11 orss.
-240.14a-12

-RENAISSANCERE HOLDINGS LTD.

-(Name of Registrant as Specified in Its Charter)

-N/A

-(Na ame of Person(s) Filing Proxy Statement, if other than Registrant)

-Darmont of Filing Fee (Check the appropriate box):

-[X] No Fee required.

-<c> <c> computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.</c></c> 1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: [ ] Fee paid previously with preliminary materials. [ ] Check box if any part of the fee is offset as provided by Exchange Act Rule $0-11(a)$ (2) and identify the filing for which the offsetting fee was paid previously.
+240.14a-12 RENAISSANCERE HOLDINGS LTD. (Name of Registrant as Specified in Its Charter) (N N/A ame of Person(s) Filing Proxy Statement, if other than Registrant) (14 and of refson(s) rilling froxy statement, if other than Registrant, Payment of Filing Fee (Check the appropriate box): [X] No Fee required. [] Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: [] Fee paid previously with preliminary materials. [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
 1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed:

-RENAISSANCERE HOLDINGS LTD.

-RENAISSANCE HOUSE

-8-12 EAST BROADWAY

-PEMBROKE HM 19 BERMUDA
+RENAISSANCERE HOLDINGS LTD. RENAISSANCE HOUSE 8-12 EAST BROADWAY PEMBROKE HM 19 BERMUDA